Breathe Better with Whole-Home Air Filtration in Fort Worth

 HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.

 Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters stay fresher longer too, usually between three to six months.
+These filters last longer too, typically between three to six months.

 There are a couple of electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged components to capture.
+An electrostatic filter uses magnetically charged substance to capture.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

 An electronic air cleaner uses a high-voltage magnetic charge to catch particles.